The Waihi Gold Update is a monthly newsletter designed to inform the public about our operation.

 Update 29 January 2015

-In this issue we report on our Tailings Storage Facility and explain what is happening there during the summer construction season.
+In this edition we report on our Tailings Storage Facility and explain what is happening there during the summer construction season.
 We also background some history, and explain what you can see from the road, and what you can’t see, and how both of these are important.

 Update 15 January 2015